bw0123/happy-health/README.md

 # Happy health

 ## Inspiration
 We were curious about the likelihood of seniors experiencing heart-related problems.
-Therefore, it would be beneficial to allow people to assess their risk.
+Therefore, it would be beneficial to have a tool that allows people to assess their risk.

 ## Features
 * Interactive charts showing what is common for each age or heart rate